Chapter 5101:1-1 General Provisions

 (b) Compliance tracking; and

-(D) Specific sources of IEVS matches
+(D) What are the specific sources of IEVS matches?

 (1) ODJFS - wage records.